urql-graphql/urql/docs/advanced/authentication.md

 ### Configuring `addAuthToOperation`

 The purpose of `addAuthToOperation` is to apply an auth state to each request.
-Note that the format of the `authState` will be whatever we've returned from `getAuth` and not constrained by the exchange:
+Note that the format of the `authState` will be whatever we've returned from `getInitialAuth` and not constrained by the exchange:

 ```js
 import { makeOperation } from '@urql/core';